 If you acquired your MIG stapled securities under transactions carried out on or before 23 July 2006, you received the in-specie distribution made by MIT(I) and MIT(II) on 1 August 2006.
+In that case, and since you are choosing not to obtain the CGT roll-over relief, you need to:

-In that case you need to adjust the cost bases of your units in MIT(I) and MIT(II) as a result of that in-specie distribution.
+- (i) adjust the cost bases of your units in MIT(I) and MIT(II) as a result of that inspecie distribution, and record CGT cost bases for your units in SRT and your shares in SRL; - (ii) record acquisition dates for CGT purposes for your units in SRT and your shares in SRL; - (iii) work out any capital gains that arose on the in-specie distribution.

 MIT(I) made a distribution to its unit holders of one unit in SRT for every 3 units in MIT(I).
 MIT(II) made a distribution to its unit holders of one share in SRL for every 3 units in MIT(II).

-Part B of this guide relates to MIG stapled security holders who are Australian residents for tax purposes, who hold their MIG stapled securities on capital account, who held more than one parcel13 of MIG stapled securities at the time of the demerger, and who have elected (or will elect) for CGT roll-over relief.
-This choice will be evidenced by the manner in which they complete their tax returns.
+Part B of this guide relates to MIG stapled security holders who are Australian residents for tax purposes, who hold their MIG stapled securities on capital account, who held more than one parcel of MIG stapled securities at the time of the demerger, and who have not elected (and will not elect) for CGT roll-over relief.
+This choice, not to obtain the CGT roll-over relief, will be evidenced by the manner in which they complete their tax returns.